-(g) The Employee
+The Employee

-All employees (Principals and Deputy Principals) of the Department, are responsible for clarifying with their immediate supervisors the dates and process for developing and submitting their PAs.
+All office based educators of the Department, are responsible for clarifying with their immediate supervisors the dates and process for developing and submitting their PAs.
 All employees are responsible for developing a draft PA, based on the required objectives, KRAs and CMCs and other aspects of their job that have been previously clarified by the immediate supervisor.
 The employee is responsible for presenting the draft PA to the supervisor for joint agreement on the final PA.